MathWorks-Teaching-Resources/Calculus-Derivatives_es/README.md

 - Apply the product rule to calculate derivatives
 - Fluently recognize and apply the rules for computing derivatives

+## ##
+**`CalculusFlashcards.mlapp`**
+A MATLAB app that allows the user to select among four different categories of derivative practice (simple derivatives, linear combinations of powers, product rule, and chain rule) or integral practice (simple integrals, definite integrals, substitution, and integration by parts) or any combination thereof.
+Variables can be restricted to x and t or varied randomly over a larger set of options.
+The solutions can be displayed immediately or multiple attempts at each problem can be recorded.
+Results are tracked by type of problem including correct solutions, incorrect solutions, and problems which are not even attempted before generating a new one.

 ## Products ##
 MATLAB&reg;, Symbolic Math Toolbox&trade;, Curve Fitting Toolbox&trade;